 Where are all these blocks coming from?
 Broken up docks?
 There must be some accountability.
 Styrofoam constantly sheds small round particles that look like fish food.
 The fish eat these particles.
 They end up in our digestive system.

-This trip met a lot of criteria for an outdoors person: camaderie, a beautiful quiet and wild location, some animals (sea otters), some fishing, and ‘Caring for the coast’.
+This trip met a lot of criteria for an outdoors person: camaderie, a beautiful quiet and wild location, some animals (sea otters), some fishing, and ‘Protecting our Coast’.
 We left it a little better.
 Maybe we left it a lot better.